littletof/charmd/README.md

 ## TODO

 - [ ] fix lists
+- [ ] remove dots from codeblock backgrounds
 - [ ] strikethrough and underline and combinations
 - [ ] links with images
 - [ ] ```# Header with *italic*```